vivaria/edisonrul.ing/README.md

 ## D. D. CRAZY BEAST

 *   "D.D.
-Crazy Beast's" effect is applied at the end of the Damage Step, removing the destroyed monster from play instead of sending it to the Graveyard.
+Crazy Beast"'s effect is applied at the end of the Damage Step, removing the destroyed monster from play instead of sending it to the Graveyard.

 *   If "D.D.
 Crazy Beast" attacks an Attack Position monster with the same ATK and both monsters are destroyed, "D.D.
-Crazy Beast's" effect is not applied.
+Crazy Beast"'s effect is not applied.

 ## D. D. DESIGNATOR